Emjay5/Mary-s-Business-Problem/README.md

 Data Source: [Mary's dataset](https://www.kaggle.com/datasets/milanzdravkovic/pharma-sales-data?select=salesdaily.csv)

-Project Objective
+## Project Objective
 The objective of the project was to help Mary's Pharmacy improve its sales performance and overall business operations by analyzing transactional sales data and then creating dashboard(s) that provide valuable insights to the sales manager and CEO.
 The dashboard should uncover trends, patterns, and opportunities in the sale of pharmaceutical drugs, enabling informed decision-making and driving business growth.

 Throughout the project, we were able to achieve the following:

-Understand Business Objectives and User Requirements We tried to understand the specific requirements and objectives from the business problem.
+### Understand Business Objectives and User Requirements
+We tried to understand the specific requirements and objectives from the business problem.
 We identified key areas we want to focus on and the questions the business needs answers to.

-Define Business Questions and Metrics
+## Define Business Questions and Metrics
 Based on the discussions in Step 1, we defined specific business questions that the dashboard should answer.
 Example questions include:

-What is the overall sales trend for the pharmacy?
+- What is the overall sales trend for the pharmacy?
-Which drugs have the highest sales revenue?
+- Which drugs have the highest sales revenue?
-Are there any seasonal sales patterns for specific drugs or ATC categories?
+- Are there any seasonal sales patterns for specific drugs or ATC categories?
-What time of the day has the highest sales?
+- What time of the day has the highest sales?

-Define the metrics and Key Performance Indicators (KPIs) that will help answer the business questions.
+## Define the metrics and Key Performance Indicators (KPIs) that will help answer the business questions.
   Example metrics include:

-Total sales revenue
+- Total sales revenue
-Quantity sold by drug or ATC category
+- Quantity sold by drug or ATC category
-Sales growth rate
+- Sales growth rate
-Top-selling drugs by revenue or quantity
+- Top-selling drugs by revenue or quantity
-Quantity growth rate.
+- Quantity growth rate.

-Preprocess the dataset:
+## Preprocess the dataset:
 The dataset was cleaned by removing duplicates, correcting any inconsistencies, and ensuring the data is in a suitable format for analysis and visualization.

-Dataset before cleaning
-image

 Dataset after cleaning
 image